J. Keith Ausbrook

 As a senior lawyer and Deputy Independent Counsel in the U.S. Office of the Independent Counsel, Mr. Ausbrook worked on highly visible, sensitive investigations, developed and executed investigative and legal strategies, and produced final official reports explaining the activities and conclusions of the Office.
 These reports covered investigations ranging from complex tax law to regulated lending practices and professional misconduct and the treatment of sensitive and classified materials.

 Mr. Ausbrook began his legal career at the law firm of Collier, Shannon, Rill & Scott (now Kelley Drye).
-He is a graduate of Princeton University and the University of Virginia School of Law
+He is a graduate of Princeton University and the University of Virginia School of Law.

 • U.S. Supreme Court